-Alcohol is not allowed at coastal parks, including Mission Bay Park (includes Fiesta Island, Robb Field, and Dusty Rhodes Park in Ocean Beach), Sunset Cliffs Natural Park, Tourmaline Surfing Park, and all coastal parks south of Tourmaline.
-One park not too far from the coast that does allow alcohol to be consumed on its premises is Kate Session Memorial Park in Pacific Beach.
+Alcohol is not allowed at coastal parks, including Mission Bay Park (includes Fiesta Island, Robb Field, and Dusty Rhodes Park in Ocean Beach), Sunset Cliffs Natural Park, Tourmaline Surfing Park, Kate Session Memorial Park, and all coastal parks south of Tourmaline.

 Weddings or Special Events

 Organizers with special-event permits issued by San Diego's Office of Special Events are exempt from the booze ban.
 Examples are Over-the-Line and the Thunderboat races.
 If you are planning a wedding in a park included in the alcohol ban and wish to serve alcohol, you have to obtain a special-event permit to do so.

 Penalties are subject to change and may differ depending on the circumstances.
 As of July 2018, first-time violators who are cited with an infraction can be fined up to $250.
 Repeat offenders cited for a misdemeanor could face a maximum fine of $1,000 and up to six months in jail, or both.